AreaLayer/Lightning-Lending/README.md

 4. After pay in sats

-5. The channel is open or closed
+5. The channel is opened or closed

 ### NIP used